menu

 Also of interest is that Englewood has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 13.45% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Englewood telecommute to their jobs.
+Overall, about 12.76% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Like elsewhere in America, most people in Englewood use a private automobile to get to work.
 But notably, a substantial number of Englewood‘s citizens do make use of public transit in their daily commute, primarily riding the bus.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

 Englewood is an extremely ethnically-diverse city.
 The people who call Englewood home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Englewood, accounting for 31.97% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Englewood residents report their race to be White, followed by Black or African-American.
-Englewood also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.04% of the city’s residents.
-Important ancestries of people in Englewood include Eastern European, Jamaican, Irish, German, and Italian.
+Important ancestries of people in Englewood include Eastern European, Jamaican, Italian, Irish, and German.

 The most common language spoken in Englewood is English.
 Other important languages spoken here include Spanish and Korean.